underscoreio/underscoreio/src/html/_posts/2015-02-13-error-handling-without-throwing-your-hands-up.md

 {% highlight scala %}
   val result:Either[String,Int] = a.map(success)
 {% endhighlight %}

+### Conclusions

+We are now able to reason about our methods based on the type signatures.
+They are no longer partially defined functions --- we now have a valid return value for all input values.
+We are encoding the error into the type signature, which forces the caller to think about and handle the failure case.
+This allows the compiler to help us.

 [^1]: It should be noted a partially defined function and a partial applied function are two quite different things.
 There is an excellent explaination on [Stack Overflow](http://stackoverflow.com/questions/8650549/using-partial-functions-in-scala-how-does-it-work).